SanadAlwerfali/API-Documentation/README.md

 ### View Message
 The request body contains the user_id.

-The response is "true" if the request was successfully handled "false" otherwise.
+The successful response is that the message notification flag has been set to false for the specified user.

 ```
 Request body: